phalcon/blog/_posts/2015-07-24-setting-up-phalconphp-with-environment-variables.md

 $dotenv->load();
 ```

-**IMPORTANT** This environment variables loader has to go AFTER you include Composer’s `autoload.php` file.
+**IMPORTANT** This environment variables loader has to go AFTER you include Composer's `autoload.php` file.
 Look at the code above carefully.

-With this we are ready to load our environment variables into PhalconPHP’s configuration.
+With this we are ready to load our environment variables into PhalconPHP's configuration.
 So go ahead and open the config.php file (in the same folder as the loader.php file), and use the environment variables like this:

 ```php
  [